For Aspiring Photographers

 The accommodation options are either private or shared.

-Turtle Room - Private accommodation
+Reef Room - Private accommodation

-each grouping, all Turtle Rooms are at a convenient ground level and feature a delightful timber deck and outdoor area.
-Turtle Rooms are close to North Beach.
+Reef Rooms are located in close to the beach.
+The comfortable, compact rooms include an en-suite bathroom with shower.
+With two rooms in each grouping, all Reef Rooms are at a convenient ground level and feature a delightful timber deck and outdoor area.
+Reef Rooms are close to North Beach.

 Reef Family Room - Shared Accommodation